AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Derivation of AdaTerm

-\paragraph{Tackling the curse of dimensionality} The overestimated gradient above is very simple and its behavior is easy to understand.
-Notably, we found that its behavior is greatly affected by $d$, as shown in Fig.~\ref{fig:grad_nu} with $\nu = d$ (that is $\tilde{\nu} = 1$).
-Note that it is not necessary to follow the literature~(\cite{ilboudo2020robust}) for setting the degrees of freedom as $\nu = \tilde{\nu}d$, but this procedure is important to provide the same level of robustness to the respective subsets of parameters regardless of their respective size.
-As can be seen, when $d=1$, the gradient w.r.t. $\nu$ is negative only when $w_{mv}$ is very small corresponding to a very large deviation $D$ and the negative gradient effectively decreases $\nu$ to exclude the noisy gradients of the network's parameters $g$; otherwise, the gradient in~\eqref{eq:grad_nu_m1} becomes positive and $\nu$ is increased to suppress the robustness and make it easier to update the parameters.
-Unfortunately, with $d \sim = 10,000$ which is common for a neural network's weights matrix, it is always negative and almost zero even when $w_{mv}=1$, which means that $\nu$ can only decrease.
-Such a pessimistic behavior is consistent with the non-intuitive behavior of the multivariate Student's t-distribution reported in the literature~(\cite{ley2012value}).
-This problem has also been empirically confirmed in~(\cite{ilboudo2021adaptive}), where the excessive robustness was forcibly suppressed by correcting the obtained (approximated) estimate by multiplying it with $d$.
+\paragraph{Tackling the curse of dimensionality} The overestimated gradient of the previous paragraph is simple and its behavior is easy to analyze.
+Notably, the behavior of the overestimated gradient is considerably affected by $d$, as shown in Fig.~\ref{fig:grad_nu} with $\nu = d$ (i.e. $\tilde{\nu} = 1$).
+As can be seen, when $d=1$, the gradient with respect to $\nu$ is negative only when $w_{mv}$ is exceedingly small, corresponding to an extremely large deviation $D$.
+In this case, the negative gradient effectively decreases $\nu$ to exclude the noisy gradients of the network's parameters $g$.
+Conversely, for small deviations $D$, the gradient in~\eqref{eq:grad_nu_m1} becomes positive and $\nu$ is increased to suppress the robustness and easily update the parameters.

+Unfavorably, with $d \sim = 10,000$, which is common for a NN's weights matrix, the gradient of eq.~\eqref{eq:grad_nu_m1} is always negative and almost zero even when $w_{mv}=1$, implying that $\nu$ can only decrease.
+The same phenomenon occurs even for $d \sim = 100$, whose curve is practically indistinguishable from the curve of $d \sim = 10,000$.
+Such a pessimistic behavior is consistent with the non-intuitive behavior of the multivariate Student's t-distribution reported in the literature~\cite{ley2012value}.
+This problem has also been empirically confirmed in~\cite{ilboudo2021adaptive}, where the excessive robustness is forcibly suppressed by correcting the obtained (approximated) estimate by multiplying it with $d$.

-To alleviate this problem, we further consider an upper bound where $\nu$ is replaced by $\tilde{\nu}$.
-In addition, since $\nu$ does not appear directly in any of the other maximum likelihood gradients, it is more natural to deal with the gradient of $\tilde{\nu}$.
-The above modifications are finally summarized below.
+To alleviate this problem, we further consider an upper bound, where $\nu$ is replaced by $\tilde{\nu}$.
+This choice is further supported by the fact that $\nu$ does not appear directly in any of the other MLL gradients, implying that directly dealing with the gradient with respect to $\tilde{\nu}$ is more natural.
+The above modifications are summarized below.